flatironinstitute/lineage_viewer/README.md

     assert lab is not None, "Could not load image for: " + repr(test_ordinal)
 ```

-The `img_loader` function above loads an image for a timestamp ordinal
+The second `img_loader` function loads an image for a timestamp ordinal
 from a TIFF file using a file pattern.

 ### Loading KLB files